sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/index.md

 > Note: For more explicit steps, specific to your deployment see the operations guides linked below.

-**Determine if your release is ready for upgrade**
+### Upgrade Readiness

-Starting 5.0.0, as an admin you are able to check instance upgrade readiness by navigating to the `Site admin > Updates` page.
+Starting in v5.0.0, as an admin you are able to check instance upgrade readiness by navigating to the `Site admin > Updates` page.
 Here you'll be notified if your instance has any **schema drift** or unfinished **out of band migrations**.

 ![Screenshot 2023-05-17 at 1 37 12 PM](https://github.com/sourcegraph/sourcegraph/assets/13024338/185fc3e8-0706-4a23-b9fe-e262f9a9e4b3)